 - Adaptec Installation DVD-Includes the AFU executable (AFU.exe) and a separate flash image.
-The flash image may comprise multiple User Flash Image (UFI) files. - Adaptec Web site-Download a new firmware file to get the most recent version of firmware/BIOS and AFU.
+The flash image comprises a single User Flash Image (UFI) file. - Adaptec Web site-Download a new firmware file to get the most recent version of firmware/BIOS and AFU.